nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:
 *  `edito 1 s/paid` Edits order of id 1, and changes the status to "paid".
 *  `edito 2 n/Brownies q/10` Edits the name of the 2nd order to be `Brownies` and the quantity to 10.

+### Setting an order's note : `setnoteo`

+Sets an order's note.

+Format: `setnoteo INDEX nt/NOTE`

+* Sets the note of the order at the specified `INDEX` to `NOTE`.
+* Orders, by default, have a blank note.
+* The index refers to the index number shown in the displayed order list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* The note refers to the order's new note.
+* Any existing note will be overwritten.

+Examples:
+* `listo` followed by `setnoteo 2 nt/Keep cool` sets the 2nd order's note as "Keep cool".
+* `findo Brownies` followed by `setnoteo 1 nt/Vegan-friendly` sets the 1st order's note as "Vegan-friendly" in the results of the `findo` command.

+### Appending an order's note : `appendnoteo`

+Adds more text to an order's note.

+Format: `appendnoteo INDEX nt/NOTE`

+* Adds `NOTE` to any existing note of the order at the specified `INDEX`.
+* The index refers to the index number shown in the displayed order list.
+* The index **must be a positive integer** 1, 2, 3, …​
+* The note refers to the new text that will be added to the end of the order's existing note.

+Examples:
+* `listo` followed by `setnoteo 2 nt/Keep cool` will add "Keep cool" to the 2nd order's existing note.
+* `findo Brownies` followed by `setnoteo 1 nt/Vegan-friendly` adds "Vegan-friendly" to the note of the 1st order in the results of the `findo` command.

 ### Locating orders by name: `findo`